2002linux/youtubedownloader/ffmpeg/README.md

-this are the needed programs from  ffmpeg-7.1-full_build/bin, these needed for the video and audio process for the program
+ffmpeg are needed programs from  ffmpeg-7.1-full_build/bin, this is needed for the video and audio process for the program

 inorder to get the required ffmpeg dependencies, download it here >>> https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z